rohammosalli/python-app/README.md

 ```
 ###### Use HTTPS
 Now that you have enabled external access to our apps our any instance, the next step is to enable HTTPS for our domains in Kubernetes, we can use Let’s Encrypt Certificates and Cert-Manager, for example, if you have an API and you send your  user and password in POST request from front to backend without any SSL it can be hacked but using SSL will encrypt your HTTP body request

+###### Note
+You can enable tls in values.yaml if you deploy CertmMnager with Let’s Encrypt or Just Putt your certificate in a secert file

 ### part 5